Plastic Brains

 Belief Perseverance

-Its our worldview that helps us navigate this place, so when a point of view is contradictory to ours, we tend to look at it as a threat.
+It's our worldview that helps us navigate this place, so when a point of view is contradictory to ours, we tend to look at it as a threat.
 Finding out our closely held beliefs aren't true can be like learning Ted Lasso's mustache is fake, so as a defense mechanism, we often combat the evidence or ignore it altogether.
 This is called belief perseverance.

 Even if we learn that the information we were basing our opinion on is wrong, it's common to retain our belief nonetheless, seeking new ways to support the idea.
 Expect to see this later this year at a dinner table near you.
-At it's basest level, when someone (say perhaps a seedy uncle) hears an argument, even a good one, that contradicts their long-held belief, the traditional strategy is to start yelling speaking louder.
+At its basest level, when someone (say, perhaps a seedy uncle) hears an argument, even a good one, that contradicts their long-held belief, the traditional strategy is to start yelling speaking louder.
 The longer you have held a viewpoint, the harder it gets.

 And this brings me to my final point.
 This last factor can be the toughest of them all.
 Biology.